microsoft/dstoolkit-mlops-v2/docs/how-to/TestInitialSetup.md

-# How to test the initial setup your Model Factory with
+# Testing the initial setup

 **Step 1.** In the development branch, supply an explicit value or accept the defaults in the file, config/config.yaml.
 The pipelines uses multiple variables and they should be set for both 'pr' and 'dev' plus any additional environments.
 Also, set the variables for all models (i.e. nyc_taxi, london_taxi).
 The config.yaml file is split into the following sections, set the values in each section: